-Even though there is increased awareness of sexual harassment in the workplace and the number of complaints continues to decline every year, sexual harassment is still a prevalent issue.
-In 2011 the EEOC and Fair Employment Practices agencies in the U.S. received 11,364 complaints involving sexual harassment, 83.7% of complaints were filed by females and 16.3% by males.
+Even though there is increased awareness of sexual harassment in the workplace, and the number of complaints continues to decline, sexual harassment is still a prevalent issue.
+In 2017 the EEOC and Fair Employment Practice agencies in the U.S. received 9,614 complaints involving sexual harassment.

 (Note: The latest data posted by the EEOC is from 2011)

 The law describes two different forms of sexual harassment...Quid Pro Quo and Hostile Work Environment.

 Quid pro quo is Latin meaning "this for that".
 In an employment setting, Quid pro quo takes place when an employee is asked by a person in a position of power to provide sexual favors in exchange for something else, such as a promotion, pay increase, favorable working conditions, etc.